Hexworks/hexworks-site/_tutorials/2019-03-14-how-to-make-a-roguelike-entity-interactions.md

 ---
-excerpt: "While walking through walls is fun, it is not a good game mechanics.
+excerpt: "While walking through walls is fun, it is not a good game mechanism.
 Let's improve on that with Entity Interactions!"
 title: "How To Make a Roguelike: #6 Entity Interactions"
 tags: [zircon, caves-of-zircon, roguelikes, kotlin]
 author: addamsson